 BATH SOAKS FAQs

-How often should I have a bath?
+How often should I have an Epsom salt bath?

 This one is down to personal preference.
 We know some people who have a bath every night to help them sleep.
 Some people like a muscle-soothing bath after they've had a hard workout or sports match.
 Others like to have a stress-relieving bath the night before an important event to help with both sleep and stress levels.
 Humans do seem to thrive with routine though!